Biden picks Calif. AG Becerra to lead HHS, pandemic response

 In an AP profile published last year, a lifelong friend of Becerra‘s said he learned to stay calm and self-controlled in high school as a varsity golfer and an exceptional poker player.
 Becerra studied the advice of famous golfers while practicing with a set of used clubs costing less than $100.

-Associated Press reporters Aamer Madhani, Zeke Miller and Kathleen Ronayne in Sacramento contributed to this report.
+Lemire reported from Wilmington, Delaware.
+Associated Press reporters Aamer Madhani, Zeke Miller and Kathleen Ronayne in Sacramento, California, contributed to this report.

 Sign up for Daily Newsletters